 If you are considering a divorce or legal separation, you may wish to have the assistance of a Seattle family lawyer.
 At the Law Offices of Molly B. Kenny, we can help you navigate the process and make certain you get what you deserve before starting a fresh chapter in your life.
-Our family law firm provides personal attention to each and every one of our clients in the Washington area, including King County and Snohomish County.
+Our family law firm provides personal attention to each and every one of our clients in the Washington area, including King County.
 Call us today for more information at 425-460-0550.